adeline-ngg/Adeline-Ng/docs/USER_GUIDE.md

 ### Optional Paid Feature
 - 🔹 Mem0 memory (has free tier: 100k tokens/month)

-## FAQ

-**Q: Do I need to create a new profile every time?**
-A: No!
-Your profile saves automatically and loads when you return.

-**Q: Can I change my avatar later?**
-A: Yes!
-Go to Settings → Delete Profile, then create a new one.

-**Q: Do I need the Mem0 API key?**
-A: No, it's optional.
-The app works great without it!

-**Q: Why are the animations taking long to load?**
-A: Generating 2 frames + creating GIF takes time.
-First frame shows quickly, animation follows.

-**Q: Can I use this offline?**
-A: Not for generating new content, but you can replay saved audio and view saved progress offline.

-**Q: How do I backup my progress?**
-A: Currently manual backup needed.
-Future version will have export/import.

 ## Need Help?

 1. Check the browser console for errors (F12)